11020 Orwell: Physical characteristics

 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Orwell measures 14.466 kilometers in diameter and its surface has an albedo of 0.089.
 It has an absolute magnitude of 12.6.

 Lightcurves

-As of 2017, Orwells spectral type, as well as its rotation period and shape remain unknown.
+As of 2017, Orwell's spectral type, as well as its rotation period and shape remain unknown.

 Naming

 This minor planet was named for British writer Eric Blair (1903–1950), better known by his pen name George Orwell, who is associated with the year of the object's discovery, 1984, due to his dystopian novel Nineteen Eighty-Four, which explores the dangers of totalitarian rule.
 He is also known for the novel Animal Farm.
 The name was proposed by Czech astronomer Jana Tichá at Klet and supported by Brian G. Marsden.
 The approved naming citation was published by the Minor Planet Center on 23 May 2000 (M.P.C.
 40705).